cleatsandcode/Napkin/README.md

 I have decided to put all snippets into a separate text file with comments in, allowing you to choose exactly what you want to include.
 The repo will be updated as-and-when jQuery builds are released (stable).
 Feel free to suggest changes.

+Lastly: The LESS files are located in /dev/ and the CSS in /lib/css, thus allowing you to easily keep development code off the server.

+There are some basic styles in the CSS, feel free to delete or edit as needed and a Helvetica font stack is included in the _mixins file.

 Happy forking!

 Based on MIT license.